 The Kuchi-e Tradition - Kuchi-e prints are woodblock frontispiece illustrations used in the publication of Japanese novels and magazines around the turn of the 20th century.
 Most kuchi-e prints were illustrations of bijin and continued the tradition of idealized beauties in Japanese art.
 The subjects, however, have a decidedly Meiji era feel about them and reflect the artistic movement towards more western design.
 Kuchi-e prints typically have one or two folds because of their use.

-Much interest has been generated in the subject since the publication in 2000 of Helen Merritt and Nanako Yamada's book, "Woodblock Kuchi-e Prints: Reflections of Meiji Culture."
+Much interest has been generated in the subject since the publication of Helen Merritt and Nanako Yamada's book, "Woodblock Kuchi-e Prints: Reflections of Meiji Culture."
 Kuchi-e prints have become highly sought after and collected by the serious collector.

 Comments - Lovely kuchi-e design of a young woman affixing a plum blossom to her hair, the branch of the tree behind her dotted with white flowers and buds Her loose robes flow around her, a blue sash draped around her waist and over her shoulder.
 A charming illustration for the novel "Ume" (Plum).